 We can’t synthesize vitamin C. We must take vitamin C from food.
 Vegetables and fruits are the only foods that contain adequate amounts of vitamin C. This articles contain tips for maximum absorption of vitamin C.

-How much vitamin C can be absorbed at a time?
+How much vitamin C can be absorbed?

 When consuming vitamin C, the body produces tissue and plasma concentrations.
 The vitamin C absorption depends on the dose (6).

-- moderate intakes of 30–180 mg/day.
-The vitamin C is absorbed to 70% – 90%.
+- moderate intakes of 30–180 mg/day are absorbed to 70% – 90%.

-- at doses above 1000 mg/day, the vitamin C absorption drops to less than 50%.
+- high doses more than 1000 mg/day are absorbed to less than 50%.

-Excess vitamin C is excreted in the urine.
+Excess vitamin C is excreted through urine.

 - 200 – 300 mg/day vitamin C consumed by food, produced plasma vitamin C concentrations of 70 micromol/L,

-- 1250 mg/day produced plasma vitamin C concentrations of 135 micromol/L, while
+- 1250 mg/day produced plasma vitamin C concentrations of 135 micromol/L,

 - 18000 mg/day can produce peak plasma concentrations no more than 220 micromol/L.